 If you can show visitors posts that are truly related to the content they’ve just read, they’ll be more likely to stick around and engage with your site.

 Bibblio helps you do just that on your WordPress site.
 It lets you display highlight relevant content without hurting your site’s performance.

-In my Bibblio review, I’ll give you a deeper look at how this plugin works, as well as how it performs.
+In my Bibblio review, I’ll give you a deeper look at how this tool works, as well as how it performs.

-In general, I’m a big fan of this plugin, so you should definitely give this one a read.
+In general, I’m a big fan of this product, so you should definitely give this one a read.

-Bibblio is a related posts plugin which means its core function is, obviously, helping you display related posts.
+Bibblio is a related posts tool which means its core function is, obviously, helping you display related posts.

 So how does it come up with the related posts to display?